On This Page

 Attitudinal UX Metrics: How Users Feel

-Behavioral data shows you what happened.
-Attitudinal metrics tell you why — and whether users will come back.
+Behavioral UX metrics show what happened.
+Attitudinal metrics tell you why, and whether anyone is coming back.

 Net Promoter Score (NPS)